-The Oxford International Primary Care Research Leadership programme
+The Oxford International Primary Care Research Leadership programme (postgraduate certificate)

-This programme is hosted by the Nuffield Department of Primary Care Health Sciences at the University of Oxford.
 The programme was originally set up as part of the Brisbane Initiative, an international collaboration of universities founded by a small group of heads of primary care departments at a meeting in Brisbane in 2002.
 The SPCR will fund one place on the programme per year.

 The International Primary Care Research Leadership programme is designed to foster and develop future leaders in primary care research.
 The programme consists of three residential meetings in Oxford designed to help participants explore different aspects of leadership in primary care research.
 Participants are encouraged to identify their own development needs, form peer learning sets and establish a two year follow up programme.
 They are provided with access to current leaders in primary care research, experts in strategic leadership and one-to-one coaching.